andylokandy/nom-rule/README.md

 8. `a | b | c`: Choices between a, b, and c.
 It'll get expanded into `nom::branch::alt`.
 9. `&a`: Positive predicate.
 It'll get expanded into `nom::combinator::map(nom::combinator::peek(a), |_| ())`.
 Note that it doesn't consume the input.
 10. `!a`: Negative predicate.
 It'll get expanded into `nom::combinator::not`.
 Note that it doesn't consume the input.
+11. `^a`:  Cut parser.
+It'll get expanded into `nom::combinator::cut`.
-11. `... : "description"`: Context description for error reporting.
+12. `... : "description"`: Context description for error reporting.
 It'll get expanded into `nom::error::context`.

 ## Example